 POWER OF ATTORNEY – A legal instrument authorizing one (giving power) to act as another person’s agent or attorney.
 This can be for specific time periods as well as for specific items.

-PRE-APPROVAL – This term gets confused a lot even with industry professionals with pre-qualification.
-They are two completely different approaches to finding out how much a borrowing may be approved for.
-With a pre-approval the mortgage professional will ask for and review the borrower’s tax returns, bank statement and other important documents.
-With a pre-qualification there is no verification.
+PRE-APPROVAL – This term gets confused a lot, even with industry professionals with pre-qualification.
+They are two completely different approaches to finding out how much a borrower may be approved for.
+With a pre-approval, the mortgage professional will ask for and review the borrower’s tax returns, bank statement, and other important documents.
+With a pre-qualification, there is no verification.
 There is a much more in-depth review process with a pre-approval.
-Ultimately the pre-approval will give the borrower a very good idea of the amount of the loan they will get approved for.
-Here is a great pre-approval vs pre-qualification article so you can really understand the difference.
+Ultimately the pre-approval will give the borrower an excellent idea of the amount of the loan they will get approved for.
+Here is a great pre-approval vs. pre-qualification article so you can understand the difference.

 PREPAYMENT – This is any amount the borrower pays to reduce the principal balance of a loan before the due date.
 This may be full payment or any partial payments.

 PREPAYMENT PENALTY – This is a fee or penalty that may be charged to a borrower that pays off a loan before it is due or before a specified period of time.
 With new loans originated today, prepayment penalties are very rare.